venkateshjanga3/venkateshjanga3/README.md

 ## 📌 Objective

 <p>
-Ph.D. in Chemical Engineering from IIT Guwahati, focusing on innovative and sustainable engineering solutions through process modeling, simulation, and optimization.
-I am eager to contribute my advanced technical skills in professional settings that emphasize innovation and sustainability.
+Currently pursuing a Ph.D. in Chemical Engineering at IIT Guwahati, my research focuses on developing advanced membrane technologies for the vacuum membrane distillation process.
+I aim to contribute innovative solutions to water purification and separation processes, emphasizing sustainability and efficiency in industrial applications.
 </p>

 ## 🎓 Education